ajeetone/ajeetone.github.io/README.md

-# ajeetone.github.io
+# Hire Me
-# Project :- Hire Me
+> Why you should hire me as project manager
-> Abstract of the project or small introduction of what the project is about
+> or small introduction of what the project is about
 <hr>

-# Table of Contents
+# Work Experience
 * [Team Members](#team-members)

 # <a name="team-members"></a>Team Members